TRIQS/triqs_0.x/doc/user_manual/wien2k/LDADMFTmain.rst

 At the end of the calculation, we can save the Greens function and self energy into a file::

-  from pytriqs.Base.Archive import HDF_Archive
+  from pytriqs.base.Archive import HDF_Archive
-  import pytriqs.Base.Utility.MPI as MPI if MPI.IS_MASTER_NODE():
+  import pytriqs.base.Utility.MPI as MPI if MPI.IS_MASTER_NODE():
       R = HDF_Archive("SingleSiteBethe.h5",'w')
       R["G"] = S.G